Vancouver Island Photography Tour – Wild Coastal Beaches, Rainforests, & Moody Light

 Can we shoot in any weather?

-We will shoot in any weather.
+We will shoot in any weather on Vancouver Island and the West Coast.
 The moody, ever-changing weather is part of what makes Vancouver Island so photogenic.
 Some of the best images happen under overcast skies, in fog, or just after rain.
 We adjust based on conditions and always prioritize compelling images over comfort.

 Can I arrive early or stay late?